ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 Once you have modified your domain name’s OVHcloud DNS zone, you will need to allow a maximum of 24 hours for the changes to fully propagate and be effective.

-If you would like the propagation time to be shorter the next time you edit your OVH DNS zone, you can shorten it slightly by adjusting the TTL (*Time To Live*) that applies to all of the DNS records.
+If you would like the propagation time to be shorter the next time you edit your OVHcloud DNS zone, you can shorten it slightly by adjusting the TTL (*Time To Live*) that applies to all of the DNS records.
 To do this, go to the `DNS Zone`{.action} tab in your Control Panel, click `Default TTL`{.action}, and follow the steps indicated.

 You can also modify an individual DNS record’s TTL.
 You can only do this for one record at a time, by editing them or setting it when they are added.